volodymyrhudyma/blog/content/blog/how-to-undo-the-last-commit-in-git.md

 Resets the index and working tree.

-Any changes to tracked files in the working tree for the previous commit are discarded:
+All changes to tracked files in the working tree for the previous commit are discarded:

 ![Git Hard Reset](/img/screenshot-2021-08-09-at-10.53.08.png "Git Hard Reset")

 #### \--mixed

-Mixed is the default option, which means that if you just run **git reset HEAD~1**, it will be used.
+Mixed is the default option, so if you simply run **git reset HEAD~1**, this option will be used.

-Resets the index but not the working tree (i.e., the changed files are preserved but not marked for commit) and reports what has not been updated:
+Resets the index but not the working tree (i.e., the changed files are preserved but not marked for commit) and reports what was not updated:

 ![Git Mixed Reset](/img/screenshot-2021-08-09-at-11.00.18.png "Git Mixed Reset")

 ## Undo Multiple Commits

-If you want to undo multiple commits, you can either provide the number of commits or specify the commit hash you want to reset to.
+If you want to revert multiple commits, you can specify either the number of commits or the commit hash you want to revert to.

-Let's pretend we want to remove 3 last commits:
+Let's say we want to revert the last 3 commits:

 `git reset --hard HEAD~3`